 It's important to remember that even if you find the best reinforcers possible and are providing constant support for your child, motivation may still not find them, and that's okay.
 That doesn't mean that you've failed as a parent or haven't tried hard enough to spark their motivation.
 Also, just because you try these techniques and they don't seem to work the first time, it doesn't mean that they haven't had a positive impact on your child and it may even help them discover some intrinsic motivation that they can use in the future.
 Trying to motivate a child is a difficult task, and it's okay to be gentle with yourself while you try to help them along the way.

 Understanding What Helps Motivate Your Child

-Parents want their children to be motivated individuals for a variety of reasons, whether it's to put their plate in the sink after they are finished eating or it's tying their shoelaces instead of leaving them dangling.
-Children can be motivated by a variety of factors stemming from both internal and external forces that help them find value in what they are trying to accomplish.
+Parents want their children to be motivated individuals for a variety of reasons, whether it's to put their plate in the sink after they're finished eating or it's tying their shoelaces instead of leaving them dangling.
+Children can be motivated by a variety of factors, stemming from both internal and external forces, that help them find value in what they are trying to accomplish.
 Learning more about what reinforcers help motivate your child, as well as incorporating ways of giving your child more autonomy and providing scaffolding for their learning experiences are ways to build up their intrinsic motivation, which will help them pursue goals with more persistence, engagement, and effort.